 The focus of this course will vary from year to year with changing emphasis on particular themes, genres, or authors of the long eighteenth century.
+The topic for 2008-2009 is The Whore's Story in 18th-Century Literature including novels by Daniel Defoe, Eliza Haywood, and John Cleland; social pamphlets and tracts; poetry and prose.
 Three credits.
-Not offered 2007-2008.